 Carex appalachica (Appalachian Sedge)

 A small fountain-like clumping sedge, 6-10”h x 10-12” w, very fine-textured, bright light green and very attractive.
 Native to woods in Eastern N. America, it grows well in dry shade or part shade.
 It mixes well with perennials and serves as a neat groundcover or edger.
-Its tenacious roots will prevent erosion on shady slopes, and it can grow amongst tree roots.
+Its tenacious roots will prevent erosion on shady slopes, and it can grow among tree roots.
 Very small, attractive blooms occur in spring, supporting beneficial insects.
 Hardy to Zone 4.

 Koeleria macrantha (June Grass)

 Native!
 This lovely small green clump grass has attractive dense, compact seed heads starting in, you guessed it, June.
 Good for prairie and foothills gardens.
 Hardy to Zone 3 to 4 and tolerant of full sun or part shade, low to moderate watering.
-In stock!
 (Photo credit: Prairie Moon Nursery)